 What are the main Telegram monetization models?

-There are seven main Telegram monetization models: subscription-based paid channels, sponsored posts, the official Telegram Ads revenue share program, selling digital products and services, affiliate marketing, donations through Telegram Stars or third-party tools like Tribute, and Telegram Mini Apps.
-Most creators combine two or three models rather than relying on one.
+There are seven main methods: subscription-based paid channels, sponsored posts, the official Telegram Ads revenue share program, selling digital products and services, affiliate marketing, donations through Telegram Stars or third-party tools like Tribute, and bot & Mini App monetization.
+Most creators combine two or three rather than relying on one.

-Telegram does not pay creators directly per view like YouTube.
-Instead, channel owners earn 50% of revenue from ads displayed in their public channels through the official Telegram Ads program.
-Actual earnings depend on audience size, engagement, and ad demand in your niche.
-Most creators earn significantly more from subscriptions, sponsored posts, and digital product sales than from native ads.
+Telegram doesn't pay creators per view the way YouTube does.
+Instead, channel owners earn 50% of ad revenue through the official Telegram Ads program.
+What you actually earn depends on audience size, engagement, and ad demand in your niche.
+Most creators make more from subscriptions, sponsored posts, and digital products than from native ads.

 What is the minimum number of subscribers to monetize a Telegram channel?